OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/components/metamodelstructured.rst

-.. index:: MetaModelStructured Example
+.. _feature_MetaModelStructured:

 *********************************
 MetaModelStructured Component
 *********************************

-`MetaModelStructured` is a smooth interpolation Component for data that exists on a regular grid.
+`MetaModelStructured` is a smooth interpolation Component for data that exists on a regular, structured, grid.
-This differs from `MetaModelUnStructured` which accepts unstructured data as collections of points.
+This differs from :ref:`MetaModelUnStructured <feature_MetaModelUnStructured>` which accepts unstructured data as collections of points.

 `MetaModelStructured` produces smooth fits through provided training data using polynomial splines of order 1 (linear), 3 (cubic), or 5 (quintic).
 Analytic